Satyanarayana Dasa: Early life and career

-Satyanarayana Dasa grew up in a village near Faridabad, Haryana in India.
+Satyanarayana Dasa grew up in a village named Palla near Faridabad, Haryana in India.
+His primary education happened in the village school, and secondary education in the Government school of Malviya Nagar, Delhi.
+During his IIT years, he was also an avid sportsman who represented IIT Delhi in hockey and weightlifting.
 After working for a few years for a company in Miami, he returned to India to study Sanskrit.
 It is in Vrindavan, while still a member of ISKCON (he was previously an initiated disciple of ISKCON guru Bhaktisvarupa Damodar Swami), that he met Shri Haridas Sastri Maharaja, one of the eminent scholars and saints of India.
 From him he studied the entire range of Gaudiya Vaisnava literature.
 He also learned the six systems of Indian philosophy under Swami Shyama Sharana Maharaja and various other traditional gurus with a special focus on Nyaya (Indian logic).

 In 1994, while translating and commenting on Jiva Gosvami's Sad Sandarbhas, a philosophical controversy arose about the falldown of the jiva from Vaikuntha, which culminated in the publication of Satyanarayana's book, "In Vaikuntha not even the Leaves Fall", co-authored with Kundali Das.
 When ISKCON authorities refused to accept his presentation of traditional Vaisnava teaching regarding the origin and nature of the soul, he officially separated himself from that organization and took diksa (formal initiation) and babaji vesa (Vaishnava sannyas) in the traditional Gaudiya Vaishnava line of Sri Gadadhara Pandita, the Gadadhara parivara, from his guru Sri Haridas Sastri.

+Dr. Dasa has been bestowed with the "Grateful to Gurus 2023" award by Indica, an institute for Indian knowledge systems and has been called a living legend of Gaudiya Vaishnavism.